 Recurrent lower GI bleeding occurs after negative TRBC scintigraphy.
 Hammond et al reported the overall rebleeding rate to be 27% and concluded that age, sex, bleeding source, use of anticoagulant/antiplatelet agents, length of hospital stay, admission hematocrit (Hct), Hct nadir, and transfusion requirements are not predictive of patients who will rebleed.

 In 1965, Baum et al described selective mesenteric angiography in the diagnosis of gastrointestinal (GI) bleeding.
 Since then, the value of mesenteric angiography in the diagnosis and management of LGIB has been well established.

-Angiography is performed when active bleeding that precludes colonoscopy occurs and after colonoscopy has failed to identify a bleeding site.
+Angiography is performed in the presence of active bleeding that precludes colonoscopy and after colonoscopy has failed to identify a bleeding site.
 Selective mesenteric angiography can detect bleeding at a rate of more than 0.5 mL/min.

 In a patient with active GI bleeding, the radiologist first cannulates the superior mesenteric artery, because most of the hemodynamically significant bleeding originates in the right colon.
 The extravasation of contrast material indicates a positive study finding.
 If the findings from the study are negative, the inferior mesenteric artery is cannulated, followed by the celiac artery.
 In some cases, aberrant vascular anatomy can contribute to colonic or small bowel circulation; in other cases, patients with upper GI bleeding (UGIB) may present in an uncommon clinical fashion.